codingMustache/codingMustache/README.md

 ## Joke of the Day

-A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.
+Have you heard the story about the magic tractor?
+It drove down the road and turned into a field.

 ## Daily Trivia

-Which programming language was developed by Sun Microsystems in 1995?
+HTML is what type of language?
- 1. C++
+ 1. Markup Language
- 2. Solaris OS
+ 2. Scripting Language
- 3. Java
+ 3. Programming Language
- 4. Python
+ 4. Macro Language

 <details>
   <summary>Answer</summary>
-  Java
+  Markup Language
 </details>